houshmand-2005/V2IpLimit/Marzban/README.md

 Then add this line to your crontab<br>
 `10 */6 * * * /root/V2IpLimit/Marzban/cronjob.sh >> /root/V2IpLimit/Marzban/cron_logs_run.log 2>&1`
-<br>this means every 6 hours and 10 minutes, disable the program and run it again
+<br>this means every 6 hours and 10 minutes, disable the program and run it again(You can change the time of this scheduling. [tutorial](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules))

 This way works if you have cloned the project in the <b>root</b>, otherwise you have to change the path of the files according to the location of the folder in the cronjob and [this file](cronjob.sh)

+every time the crontab is working, it adds a logs to this file <code>crontab_log.log</code><sub>(in this path V2IpLimit/Marzban/)</sub> so with this you can make sure your scheduling is working

 <hr>

 ### Tips on location

-To change the time of the logs to your local time And considering only the IPs related to your country change line 27 and 28 of the v2_ip_limit.py file (By default they are Iran)
+To change the time of the logs to your local time And considering only the IPs related to your country change line 27 and 28 of the [v2_ip_limit.py](v2_ip_limit.py) file. <sub>(By default they are Iran)</sub>

 <hr>